Euricom/training-workshop-JS-VUE-2018Q1/slides/vue-components.md

 - Don't use jqeury or the bootstrap js library
 - Log a message to the console if the dialog is closed
+- Provide a way to open the alert message again

 ---